godfrey0/resume-1/README.md

 -
 NUS School of Computing Professional Certificate in Analytics and AI for Finance, Retail and Supply Chain
 - https://credentials.nus.edu.sg/32462661-896e-43a2-9971-5c6d11fc7694

 -
+FinTech SG Programme is jointly developed by NUS, NUS School of Computing, Artificial Intelligence Singapore, consultation with UBS Bank, RIPPLE, World Economic Forum, Bank of New York Mellon.
+Artificial Intelligence is a national programme to synergise Singapore's Artificial Intelligence capabilities, by a partnership between NRF, SNDGO, EDB, IMDA, IHIS.
+-
+-
 Adelaide MBA., Adelaide Business School, University of Adelaide 2001
 - Read Economic under Professor Clifford Walsh (a Nobel prize nominee)